Top 5 Travel Destinations to Pair with Galápagos

-One of the coolest things about traveling in Ecuador is the country’s small size.
-Because Ecuador is about the size of Nevada, USA, you can travel between the Amazon Rainforest, the Andean sierras, the beaches, and the Galápagos islands easily, and affordably.
+One of the coolest things about traveling in Ecuador before or after your Galápagos cruise on the Yacht Angelito, is the country’s small size.
+Because Ecuador is about the size of Nevada, USA, you can travel between the Amazon Rainforest, the Andean sierras, the beaches that make up nearly half the country’s borders, and the Galápagos islands quickly, easily, and affordably.

 Flights between major cities in the country are affordable and typically around an hour long.
 Bus rides to places like Mindo, Otavalo, and Baños are only a few hours and a couple of dollars each way.
 Mindo, for example, is about 2.5 hours from Quito and costs only about $6 round trip!

-If you’re looking for the most diverse travel experience possible in South America, you cannot beat Galápagos and Ecuador.
+If you’re looking for the most diverse travel experience possible and have even 14 days to spend in South America, you cannot beat Galápagos and Ecuador.
 Four worlds, one tiny country!

 To learn more about traveling in Ecuador as a part of your Galápagos vacation, contact Cometa Travel.